-Some clinical sites require students to be fingerprinted, pass drug screening and background checks.
+Some clinical sites require students to be finger-printed, pass drug screening and background checks.
 Compliance with this requirement and satisfactory findings are essential for clinical placement and progression.
+Students who fail to submit a background check will be unable to remain in the nursing program.
 The School of Nursing will make reasonable accommodations to provide an alternative clinical site that meets program objectives for students not accepted by a clinical agency.
 An inability to meet clinical requirements to progress means the student's enrollment in the School of Nursing will be discontinued.